 Accelerated Bachelor's to Graduate Programs

 Accelerated Bachelor's to Graduate programs are comprised of structured programs and individualized plans of study.
-Please visit the Registrar's website for guides on navigating the admission and enrollment in an accelerated bachelor's to master's program.
+Please visit the Registrar's website for guides on navigating the admission and enrollment in an accelerated bachelor's to graduate program.

 Structured programs are accelerated programs between an undergraduate major and graduate degree program that have an approved, existing agreement for coursework choices between the undergraduate and graduate course requirements.

 - Accounting (BA/BS) to Accounting and Business Advisory Services (MS)